davidnoirman/jobtech-taxonomy-api/GETTINGSTARTED.md

 ## Taxonomy + Ontology

-The Jobmarket Ontology will be merged with the JobTech Taxonomy during 2020, and all identifiers will be replaced with Jobtech Taxonomy identifiers.
+The Jobmarket Ontology will be merged with the JobTech Taxonomy during 2020.
+The values of the Ontology will become either new concepts, alternative labels or keywords and all identifiers will be replaced with Jobtech Taxonomy identifiers where it's applicable.

 ###  Ontology files
 A file dump of the Ontology can be downloaded here: